rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 # }
 ```

-With the sequence of several `step`-s we can adopt it to domain requirements:
+With the sequence of several `step`-s we can perform a series of complex tranformations inside one mapper:

 ```ruby
 class UserMapepr < ROM::Mapper